Search Results

 Graphical user interface, website Description automatically generated

-This search results in a single match for a Threat Group called 21-0043847: Threat Actor Capabilities in the user’s Organization.
+This search resulted in a single match for an Adversary Group named Royal Ransomware Group in the user’s Organization.

 Analyzing Search Results

-For example, in Figure 1, clicking on the Demo Organization link for the badguy.com object in the Exact Matches section will open the Details drawer for the badguy.com Host Indicator that exists in the user’s Organization (Demo Organization) (Figure 5).
+For example, in Figure 1, clicking the Demo Organization link for the badguy.com object in the Exact Matches section will display the Details drawer for the badguy.com Host Indicator that exists in the Demo Organization owner (Figure 5).

 Graphical user interface, application, Teams Description automatically generated

-To view the Details screen for this object, click the Details Icon Description automatically generated icon at the upper-right corner of the Details drawer.
+• To view the Details screen for the object, click View full detailsView full details_Details drawerat the upper-right corner of the Details drawer.

 Graphical user interface, application Description automatically generated